Preveal Data Report · Q1–Q2 2026 · The Hidden Data Issue

 sharing the experience

-The World Happiness Report 2026 data provides the structural context: Finland, Iceland, and Denmark top the global wellbeing rankings, while countries in Sub-Saharan Africa and South Asia sit at the bottom.
+The World Happiness Report 2026 provides the structural context: Finland, Iceland, and Denmark top the global wellbeing rankings, while countries in Sub-Saharan Africa and South Asia sit at the bottom.
 But the happiness index measures cognitive life evaluation, not the texture of daily felt experience.
-The divergence between high-happiness scores and rising anxiety burden in the same countries is a gap this report addresses directly.
+The divergence between high-happiness scores and rising anxiety burden in the same countries is a gap this report addresses directly.[2]

-The Four Signals: What Google Trends Reveals
+The Four Emotional Search Signals: What Google Trends Reveals

 Signal 01: Anxiety